 At the end of your examination, your answer papers will be collected in, followed by your question paper.
 You will be dismissed from the examination by the invigilators, and you must leave in silence.
 This is not a school rule, but an examination board rule.
-Talking whilst inside the examination hall, even after the exam, is malpractice.
+Talking whilst inside the examination hall, even after the exam has been collected, is malpractice.